callmehjelleh/Bluecat-CSV-Importer/README.md

 ## Easily import CSV's to Bluecat Address Manager

-Proteus allows users to simplify the task of importing data into Bluecat Address Manager by simply providing a CSV to the module, and letting it do the heavy lifting!
+Bluecat-CSV-Importer allows users to simplify the task of importing data into Bluecat Address Manager by simply providing a CSV to the module, and letting it do the heavy lifting!

+## Notes

+- This design is very much so overbuilt.
+However, going forward, I hope this makes adding new features much easier.
+If not, well, it was something to do ¯\\_\(ツ\)\_\/¯

 ## Code Standards

 ### IF YOU INTEND TO WORK ON THIS PLEASE READ

-Proteus pull requests will be denied if code standards are not met.
+Pull requests will be denied if code standards are not met.
 Here we'll discuss the important parts of these code standards.

 ### Classes